YuliaTerzieva/SDE_path_generation_w_GAN/README.md

 All the networks are saved in Trained_Models are can be loaded as shown in the main.py.

 Lastly, the presentation I gave on the project is attached [here](https://github.com/YuliaTerzieva/SDE_path_generation_w_GAN/blob/main/Presentation.pdf)

+_Note : there is an error in the path generation of the CIR Euler and Milstein - currently they use Z from normal distribution, but they should use the BM calculated from the exact solution_